arncelik/Genome_Sequence_Reverter/README.md

 Working on restriction site finder...

 ##### Comment from Rumeysa
-Almost done with the DNA to RNA and working on sign up page as user and admin.
+Almost done with DNA to RNA conversion using reverse algroithm, and working on sign up page as user and admin.